FREE Population Register Available For CAC Coins

 CAC experts examine coins previously certified by either the Professional Coin Grading Service (PCGS) or the Numismatic Guaranty Corporation of America (NGC).
-CAC then affixes a distinctive green sticker to the holder of each coin which, in its judgment, fully merits the grade that was assigned.
+CAC then affixes a distinctive green sticker to at that site the holder of each coin which, in its judgment, fully merits the grade that was assigned.
 Each sticker incorporates a tamper-resistant hologram.

 New Jersey-based CAC began operations in late 2007, and the Population Register reflects all certified federal coins that have earned the company’s stickers since that time – a period of approximately 20 months.

 The register will be updated weekly, Albanese said, and will give coin buyers and sellers – free of charge – an accurate, reliable resource for assessing the number of well-graded certified coins available in the marketplace.